 This inconsistency also causes great difficulty in comparing processor price offerings.
 This, coupled with the use of complex pricing systems, leads farmers to spend valuable time and effort on trying to discover their potential earning at any given company before being able to compare them and make an informed decision about which company can provide them the best price.

 The weighted average milk price is only one part of the confusing milk pricing system that should be reviewed.
 As a result of a discussion group undertaken in 2013, UDV identified that at that time there were more than 30 individual points of differentiation within the Victorian milk pricing system across all processors.
 Farmers have reported that in some situations this has led to a difference of more than a dollar per kilogram of milk solids offered to farmers supplying the same company.
 These claims are supported by a UDV study of 2014/2015 western Victorian milk prices, which showed variations of between 30 and 64 c/kg MS offered to three average model farms by individual processors.
 In some cases this accounted for a 10% variation to the milk price offered.
-These drastic differences can have multiple effects on the milk supply and profitability of farms, but ultimately disadvantage select farmers by reducing the value of their milk while others are paid a price that allows for proper operation and continuing reinvestment.
+These drastic differences can have multiple effects on the milk supply, but ultimately disadvantage select farmers by reducing the value of their milk while others are paid a price that allows for proper operation and continuing reinvestment.
 In particular, price variation often advantages larger, established farms, leaving new entries into the industry on the lower end of the milk pricing scale.
 UDV is more than happy to supply the results of both the milk price study and the discussion group should the ACCC wish to review them.

 Much of the uncertainty that is felt by farmers when considering milk prices has to do with the need for milk price adjustments.
 It may be that these adjustments are necessary, but UDV questions the need for milk price adjustments at all.
 The case for the use of price adjustments is reduced by the fact that multiple milk processing companies are currently managing to provide flat milk pricing structures to farmers.
 Parmalat, Australian Consolidated Milk, and DFMC all provide flat pricing options.